 - 1.31.1 The Police (Promotion) Regulations 1996 limit the temporary promotion of officers to the rank of sergeant or the inspecting ranks to those officers who are qualified for promotion.
-To be qualified, an officer must either: - have successfully completed OSPRE I and II; or - have been selected at NPPF Step 3 and have commenced the work based assessment. - 1.31.2 PNB circular 08/4 states that temporary promotion should be used from the outset when a need has been identified which is likely to be for a lengthy period e.g. maternity leave, ill health cover or a new project and an officer is qualified for promotion. - 1.31.3 Alternatively, after 46 days of receiving the acting up allowance, if a member is qualified for promotion (under the Police Promotion Regulations 1996) and the chief officer is not required to respond to an overwhelming operational emergency which requires immediate application the member will be temporarily promoted. - 1.31.4 A member who has been temporarily promoted to a higher rank will be paid on the point s/he would have been entitled to if permanently promoted.
-Additional pay on temporary promotion is pensionable. - 1.31.5 Service in the higher rank on temporary promotion is reckonable for salary increases in both the substantive and the higher rank.
-Service in the higher rank counts if the member is temporarily promoted again at a later date.
+To be qualified for promotion, an officer must either: - have successfully completed OSPRE I and II; or - have been selected at NPPF1 Step 3 (local promotion selection process) and have commenced the work based assessment which forms part of Step 4 of the process. - 1.31.2 PNB circular 08/4 states that temporary promotion should be used from the outset when a need has been identified which is likely to be for a lengthy period e.g. maternity leave, ill health cover or a new project.
+However, in order for this to apply, an officer must be qualified for promotion as set out in paragraph 1.31.1 above. - 1.31.3 Alternatively, after 46 days of receiving the acting up allowance, if a member is qualified for promotion (under the Police Promotion